medic/cht-docs/content/en/apps/features/integrations/dhis2.md

 ## Overview

-The CHT Core Franework supports integrations with DHIS2 in a variety of ways:
+The CHT Core Framework supports integrations with DHIS2 in a variety of ways:

 1. Sending patient data
 2. Sending event data